SolraBizna/liso/README.md

 Liso (LEE-soh) is an acronym for Line Input with Simultaneous Output.
-It is a library for a particular kind of text-based Rust application; one where the user is expected to give command input at a prompt, but output can occur at any time.
-It provides simple line editing, and prevents input from clashing with output.
-It can be used asynchronously (with `tokio`) or synchronously (without).
+It is a library for writing line-oriented programs: programs that take input in the form of lines, and produce output in the form of lines.

+Main features:

+- Line editing à la Readline
+- Customizable prompt
+- Output displayed separately from input
+- Simultaneous output from unlimited threads / tasks
+- Status line, displayed above input and below output
+- Pipeline-savvy (interactivity features are automatically disabled when used in a pipeline)
+- Optional async support (with `tokio`)

 It should work anywhere [Crossterm](https://crates.io/crates/crossterm) does:

 - Windows 7 or later (completely untested)
+- UNIX with an ANSI-compliant terminal (if you don't know if your terminal is ANSI-compliant, it is)
-- On UNIX, any system with an ANSI-compatible terminal (via crossterm) or a VT52-compatible terminal (via custom support).
+- UNIX with a [VT52](#vt52-support) terminal

-See [the crate documentation](https://docs.rs/liso/latest/liso/) for more information.
+See [the crate documentation](https://docs.rs/liso/latest/liso/) for more information, or [the examples](https://github.com/SolraBizna/liso/tree/main/examples) for complete example programs.

 **NOTE: WORK IN PROGRESS!** Not release ready!